Our favorite mechanical pencil is the rOtring 600 Series. So far this pencil has lasted almost 10 years, and there’s no sign of it giving up!

 What is a Mechanical Pencil

-There are two basic types of mechanical pencils: those that only hold the lead in position and those that, apart from holding the lead, can also propel the lead forward.
+There are two basic types: those that only hold the lead in position and those that, apart from holding the lead, can also propel the lead forward.

 Those can propel the lead forward are known as screw-based pencils.
 They function such that when the screw is twisted, a slider is moved down the barrel of the pencil.

-The quality of lead is very important when choosing a mechanical pencil.
-Using the right lead type can make a big difference in your work since it is the lead that determines how the pencil writes.
-When choosing lead, it is important for you to take the lead hardness grade into consideration.
-This is because leads that are softer are smoother and softer compared to harder leads.
+The quality of lead is very important and sing the right type can make a big difference since it is the lead that determines how the pencil writes.
+When choosing lead, it is important for you to take the hardness grade into consideration.
+Leads that are softer are smoother and softer compared to harder leads.
 Softer leads also get used up faster as they erode quicker during use.

 Lead advancement quality

-Mechanical pencils have different mechanisms that they use to advance the lead.
+Push button – Mechanical pencils have different mechanisms that they use to advance the lead.
 The most common type of lead advancement technique is the push button mechanism.
-Mechanical pencils with this type of lead advancement mechanism have a push button that when clicked pushes a fixed amount of lead.
+This type of lead advancement mechanism have a push button that when clicked pushes a fixed amount of lead through the nib.

-Most mechanical pencils with this type of lead advancement technique have the button located at the top of the pencil, but some pencils have a button built into its clip or on the side.
+Most commonly the push button is located at the top of the pencil, but some have a button built into its clip or on the side.

-This technique has caught on since you are able to advance the lead without changing your grip on the pencil.
-This makes many people prefer shaker pencils to push button pencils.
+This technique has caught on since you are able to advance the lead without changing your grip.

-Thirdly, a twist mechanism.
-This technique allows you to make continuous adjustments to the advancement of lead through twisting and turning of a knob located at the top of the pencil to advance and retract the lead.
+Twist – Thirdly, a twist mechanism.
+This technique allows you to make continuous adjustments to the advancement of lead through twisting and turning of an adjustment located at the top of the pencil to advance and retract the lead.
 This mechanism allows you to choose your preferred length of lead.

-Mechanical pens with different lead sizes are used for different purposes.
-The thinnest mechanical pencil leads (0.2mm – 0.4mm) are ideal for the most compact equations requiring small spaces and for adding the finest of fine details to art.
+Mechanical pencils with different lead sizes are used for different purposes.
+The thinnest leads (0.2mm – 0.4mm) are ideal for the most compact equations requiring small spaces and for adding the finest of fine details to artwork.
 They are also best suited for people with small handwriting.

-All-purpose mechanical pencil leads are the most common lead size (0.5mm – 0.7mm) since they give you a wide range of pencil styles and features to choose from.
-All-purpose mechanical pencil leads are suitable for writing at most sizes and drawing details at most sketching sizes.
+All-purpose leads are the most common lead size (0.5mm – 0.7mm) since they provide a wide range of styles and features.
+All-purpose leads are suitable for writing at most sizes and drawing details at most sketching sizes.

-Thick mechanical pencil leads (0.9mm – 1.3mm) are uncommon and are best suited for people who make bold sketches, have extra large handwriting, or press with a very heavy hand.
-Thick mechanical pencil leads feel way smoother compared to smaller lead sizes and they do not dig into the paper.
+Thick leads (0.9mm – 1.3mm) are uncommon and are best suited for people who make bold sketches, have extra large handwriting, or press with a very heavy hand.
+Thick leads feel smoother compared to smaller lead sizes and they do not dig into the paper.

 Most mechanical pencils usually come with a built-in eraser.
-However, the erasers are usually very small. in some instances, once the eraser has been completely used up, it cannot be replaced.
-It is therefore important to choose a mechanical pencil that has a larger eraser than others and the eraser is replaceable if you intend to use your mechanical pencil’s eraser regularly.
+However, the erasers are often very small.
+In some instances, once the eraser has been completely used up, it cannot be replaced.
+It is therefore important to choose a model with an eraser that is replaceable if you intend to use it on regular basis.

 Lastly, lead cushioning is another very important factor to consider.
 Several mechanical pencils have different ways of preventing the leads from breaking.
 The most common way that the lead is protected from breakage is by use of a sliding leas sleeve.
 The sliding sleeve protects the tip of the lead while you write.
 The sliding sleeve is constantly pushed back by the paper surface as the lead wears down.